What is the Hand of God in Football? (All you need to know!)

 Did Lionel Messi score a hand of God goal?

-Although the famous hand of God goal was scored by the late legendary Diego Maradona, Lionel Messi also managed to pull off a similar stunt in La Liga.
+Although the famous Hand of God goal was scored by the late legendary Diego Maradona, Lionel Messi also managed to pull off a similar stunt in La Liga.
 He scored with his hand during a leave match against local rivals, Espanyol and the goal surprisingly stood even with the obvious advancement in technology compared to 1986.

 Closing thought